Skip to main content

 Bob Ferguson is an accomplished progressive who leads with integrity and grit.
 He is the best choice to be the next governor of Washington.

-Last updated: 2024-09-25
+Last updated: 2024-10-24

-Ferguson has an impressive record of success in litigating against the Trump administration and greedy corporations.
+Ferguson has a record of success in litigating against the Trump administration and greedy corporations.
 When Donald Trump attacked access to contraception, Ferguson took him to court and won.
 Ferguson has sued the federal government to clean up the Hanford nuclear facility more quickly and has defended the Affordable Care Act from the Trump Administration, helping preserve care for 825,000 Washingtonians.
 Other wins include protecting statewide water quality from Trump's pro-pollution environmental policies, securing over $1 billion from opioid manufacturers to fund treatment, and fighting back against child detention laws.

 All of these wins echo Ferguson's priorities in running for governor: to continue fighting to improve health care access, protect consumers, and strengthen the rights of working families in Washington.
 If elected, he plans to scale up behavioral health care.
 Recognizing that currently "our jails are collectively our largest mental health provider," he is committed to a large number of interventions in our communities including prevention, adding more health providers, and more peer service support.
 He's also committed to breaking up corporate monopolies and reducing the cost of living, establishing Washington as a clean energy hub, and exploring high-speed rail infrastructure.

 Republican and former U.S. Representative Dave Reichert is running against Ferguson.
 Reichert served Washington’s 8th Congressional District in the House for 14 years.
 During that time, he took some bad votes against climate protections and health care affordability and voted for a national abortion ban, among other anti-abortion votes.
-He also previously served as the elected King County Sheriff, and worked on the prominent Green River Killer case.
+He also previously served as the elected King County sheriff, and worked on the prominent Green River Killer case.

 While Reichert is adept at sounding more moderate than some of his MAGA colleagues, his policy positions tell the truth, particularly when speaking to friendly crowds of Republicans behind closed doors.
 Earlier this year, Reichert said that he opposes marriage equality, which Washington voters passed in 2012 and became the law nationwide in 2015.
 More recently, Reichert finally admitted that he plans to vote for Trump this November and cited his signed MAGA hat as evidence of his Republican credentials.
 Finally, Reichert questioned humans' impact on climate change, despite the overwhelming scientific consensus.
 Reichert is clearly out of step with the values of most Washingtonians.